-Daimler-Benz AG is the parent company that owns and operates the luxury – and still forward-thinking – car company.
+Daimler-Benz AG is now the parent company which owns-and0-operates the luxury – and still forward-thinking – car company.

 Now, as the technology allowed by Benz’s initial invention helped change the world (for better or for worse, depending on who you ask), so the luxury car manufacturer is looking to do so again.
 This time?
 Leaving combustion behind for a greener look at transportation, and the landscape on which it operates, especially as it pertains to dense, concrete-laden urban areas.